An equation is quadratic if and only if it can be written in the following form:

 Since there are no real numbers that satisfy this equation, the equation has no real solutions.

-Exercise 5.
+Example 5.
 Find the solutions of the following equation \( x^2 - 4 = 0 \).

 Solution.
-Isolate \( x^2 \):
+We isolate \( x^2 \):

 \[ x^2 = 4 \]